electron/osx-sign/README.md

 ## About

 [`electron-osx-sign`][electron-osx-sign] minimizes the extra work needed to eventually prepare your apps for shipping, providing the most basic tools and assets.
-Note that the bare necessities here are sufficient for enabling app sandbox, yet other configurations for like network access require additional work.
+Note that the bare necessities here are sufficient for enabling app sandbox, yet other configurations for network access etc. require additional work.

 Check out [`electron-osx-sign` guide](https://mintkit.net/electron-userland/electron-osx-sign/guide/) for suggestions on setting up your environment and workflow for distribution or development.

-Please visit our [wiki](https://github.com/electron-userland/electron-osx-sign/wiki) hosted here on GitHub for walk-throughs and notes from past projects shipped with [`electron-packager`][electron-packager] and [`electron-osx-sign`][electron-osx-sign].
+Please visit our [wiki](https://github.com/electron-userland/electron-osx-sign/wiki) for walk-throughs, notes and [frequently asked questions](https://github.com/electron-userland/electron-osx-sign/wiki/FAQ) from past projects shipped with [`electron-packager`][electron-packager] and [`electron-osx-sign`][electron-osx-sign].

 *NB: Since [`electron-osx-sign`][electron-osx-sign] injects the entry `com.apple.security.application-groups` into the entitlements file as part of the pre-signing process, this would reportedly limit app transfer on iTunes Connect (see [#150](https://github.com/electron-userland/electron-osx-sign/issues/150)).
 However, opting out entitlements automation `opts['pre-auto-entitlements'] === false` may result in worse graphics performance.*